SpriteLink/NIPAP/docs/sphinx/index.rst

 The majority of this documentation is generated from the Nap Python module where most of the server side logic is placed.
-A thin XML-RPC layer is wrapped around the Nap class to expose its function over an XML-RPC interface as well as translating internal Exceptions into XML-RPC errors codes.
+A thin XML-RPC layer is wrapped around the Nap class to expose its functions over an XML-RPC interface as well as translating internal Exceptions into XML-RPC errors codes.
 It is feasible to implement other wrapper layers should one need a different interface, though the XML-RPC interface should serve most well.